 People tend to have a love/hate relationship with gouache because it can be a temperamental medium.
-I personally love that about gouache, but that’s because I’ve spent a lot of time figuring out how to work with it.
-For me, it’s like an old friendship where we’ve figured out each other’s kinks and now we can just harmoniously work together (at least most of the time).
-Every once in a while it still throws me for a loop, but I feel like those moments keep our relationship fresh and interesting!
-To help you get to know my good friend gouache, I’m going to share some of the best practices I’ve found that make it a bit easier to understand.
-I promise it isn’t so rough around the edges once you get to know it!
-Hopefully, it means you’ll learn to love it as much as I do.
+I personally love that about it—but only because I’ve spent a lot of time learning out how to work with it.
+For me, it’s like an old friendship: we’ve already figured out each other’s quirks, and now we (mostly) get along.
+Every once in a while, goauche still throws me for a loop, but I feel like those moments keep our relationship fresh and interesting.
+To help you get to know my good friend gouache, I’m sharing some of the best practices I’ve found that make it a bit easier to understand.
+I promise it isn’t as rough around the edges once you get to know it!
+And hopefully, with a little luck, you’ll learn to love it as much as I do.

-I pretty much do all my painting by these rules.
-Once you understand them, I think it becomes easier to figure out how to make gouache work for you.
+I follow these basic principles in nearly all my paintings.
+Once you get the hang of them, it becomes so much easier to make gouache work for you.
 I hope they come in handy!

-Gouache is easily reconstituted with water, which means that you never want to add a thin transparent layer on top of an opaque layer.
+Gouache is easily reconstituted with water, which means that you never want to add a transparent layer on top of an opaque layer.
 All you’ll end up doing is creating mud.
+By thin, I mean watery

-To build layers with gouache, start with your most transparent layer on the bottom and add any opaque layers on top.
+To layer with gouache, start with your most transparent layers on the bottom and build up your opaque layers on top.

-If you start with an opaque layer, you can add gouache details on top provided that the bottom layer has dried completely.
-Make sure that the gouache you’re using for detail work is the “cream-like” consistency I talk about here.
-If not, you run the risk of reconstituting the bottom layer and creating a muddy mixed color instead of a separate layer on top.
+If you start with an opaque layer, you can add gouache details on top provided that the bottom layer is fully dry.
+And be sure that the paint you’re using for detail work is the “cream-like” consistency I talk about here.
+If not, you run the risk of reconstituting the bottom layer and creating a muddy mixed color instead of a new layer on top.

 I made sure my bottom layers were completely dry before I started going in with my detail work.
 This protects those bottom layers from reconstituting and allows me to work without worry.

-You can use other media to add detail on top of gouache, but again, make sure the layer you’re working on has dried completely before doing anything else to it.
-It should only take a few minutes if it’s a very thin layer.
-If it’s a thick layer, give your artwork adequate time to dry, even if that means leaving it overnight.
-I’ve found that sometimes paper looks dry, but it still feels damp to the touch.
-Slightly wet paper can affect how gouache absorbs other media.
+You can absolutely use other media to add detail on top of gouache, but again, make sure the layer you’re working on is completely dry before doing anything else to it.
+It should only take a few minutes if it’s a thin layer.
+If it’s a thick layer, it may need more time, sometimes even overnight.
+I’ve learned that just because paper looks dry, it doesn’t mean it is dry.
+If it still feels cool or damp to the touch, it can affect how your gouache interacts with whatever you layer on top.

 Avoid putting on very thick layers.
 Save the impasto look for oils or acrylics!
-If you try painting with thick gouache layers, it’s likely to crack and flake off when it dries.
-No one wants to finish a painting only to find it disintegrating soon after!
+If you lay gouache on too thick, it’s likely to crack and flake off once it dries.
+And trust me, no one wants to finish a painting only to watch it disintegrate days later!
 It’s a devastating feeling and unfortunately not fixable.
-Believe me when I say that I’ve tried and I learned this lesson the hard way. #whygodwhy
+Believe me, I’ve tried. #whygodwhy

-Always add your details last.
-This isn’t applicable to a background color—I mean this strictly for subjects.
-When adding a background color, I usually apply it last so nothing accidentally happens to it while I’m painting the rest of the image.
+As a general rule, always add your details on last.
+I’m talking about subject details here, not background colors.
+Backgrounds are a bit of an exception, and I usually paint mine on last so nothing accidentally happens to it while I’m working on the rest of the piece.
 Fixing a flat background color is nearly impossible without starting over because you can’t let the layers get too thick.
 See the point above.

 If you decide to put on a flat background always do it last!
 If you put it on first and accidentally mess it up by dropping paint or smudging it, it’s almost impossible to fix and have it look right.